Is Blood Mixture Or Pure Substance

 Mixtures

 A mixture is a combination of two or more substances that are physically combined but not chemically bonded.
-Unlike pure substances, mixtures can vary in composition, and each component retains its individual properties.
+This leads to unlike pure substances, mixtures can vary in composition, and each component retains its individual properties.
 Mixtures can be classified into two main types: homogeneous and heterogeneous.

 • Homogeneous Mixtures: These mixtures have a uniform composition throughout.
 The different components are evenly distributed, and the mixture appears the same throughout.
 Examples include saltwater, air, and sugar dissolved in water.